• About WordPress

 Congratulations!
 If you’re reading this post, you’ve uncovered one of Mexico’s hidden gems: Querétaro.

-For years, nearby San Miguel de Allende has overshadowed Querétaro.
-But, travelers looking to experience authentic Mexico are quickly catching on that this colonial city is the place to be.
+For years, nearby towns like San Miguel de Allende and Guanajuato have overshadowed Querétaro.
+But, international travelers looking to experience authentic Mexico are quickly catching on that this colonial city is the place to be.

-After reading this post, you will know the best things to do in Querétaro.
+After reading this post, you will know the best things to do in Querétaro including:

 How to Get From Mexico City Airport to Querétaro